dkovacs24/ReviOS_faq/docs/after-install.md

 ## Can I use the Reset this PC feature?

-It probably does not work, and even if it does, it is not recommended, because it will disable tweaks and reinstall bloatware.
+It is probably not working, and even if it would work, using is not recommended , because it probably will disable tweaks and reinstall bloatware.

 We recommend to reinstall ReviOS.
 Do not forget to backup your data.